bruneaug/DShield-SIEM/README.md

 ![image](https://github.com/bruneaug/DShield-SIEM/assets/48228401/580b3009-0de8-45ba-b297-d4090e2120c9)

 We are going to need this information to setup our fleet server.<br>
-Login via SSH to the fleet-server and make sure the dshield-elk-fleet-server-1 is running before setting up our agent:<br>
+Login via SSH to the fleet-server and make sure the fleet-server is running before setting up our agent:<br>

 $ sudo docker start fleet-server<br>
 $ sudo docker exec -ti fleet-server bash<br>